 1937 Morris 14/6 Series II

-First registered in Wolverhampton in September 1937, BDA 275 comes with a buff logbook showing that it was in Shrewsbury by 1943 where it had three owners until 1982.
-The trail then goes cold until our vendor acquired the car in April 2007 to join his collection of vintage machines.
+First registered as BDA 275 in Wolverhampton in September 1937, this Morris comes with a buff logbook showing that it was in Shrewsbury by 1943 where it had three owners until 1982.
+The trail then goes cold until the previous owner acquired the car in April 2007 to join a collection of vintage machines.
 Our vendor acquired the car from his estate when the collection was dispersed last year.

 For more information contact James on 07970 309907 or email firstname.lastname@example.org